Ahmad Moshir al-Saltaneh: Early life

 Ahmad Moshir al-Saltaneh was born in Amol 1260 AH.
-Like others, he learned the usual education of the time, and took time to learn calligraphy and writing.
+He received the usual education of the time, and took time to learn calligraphy and writing.
 He also learned the basics of jurisprudence and principles.
-In 1280 A.H.
-At the invitation of his brother Moshir Nezam (Mahmoud Modir al-Dowleh), who was serving in the court of the crown prince (Mozaffar ad-Din Shah Qajar) in Tabriz, he came to the court and started working there, and because his handwriting and style of writing were liked, he took over the court's writing duties and after a short period of time, he became the secretary and head of the court.
+In 1280 A.H. at the invitation of his brother Moshir Nezam (Mahmoud Modir al-Dowleh), who was serving in the court of the crown prince (Mozaffar ad-Din Shah Qajar) in Tabriz, he came to the court and started working there.
+His handwriting and style of writing were liked and he was given the court's writing duties and, after a short period of time, he became the secretary and head of the court.
 He became the crown prince's office and earned the title of Monshi Bashi.

 Ministry

 Moshir al-Saltaneh was in office for a total of eleven months and formed three cabinets, in all three cabinets he held the position of the Ministry of Interior.
 In the cabinet of Moshir al-Saltaneh, there were also legitimate people such as Mostowfi ol-Mamalek and Motamen al Molk, Moshir al-Dowleh and Mohtasham al-Saltaneh.